thoughtfarmer/thoughtfarmer-dev-tools/custom_cards/README.md

 ### gulp config

 This command will create or overwrite the `config.json` file for a specific card.
 It is mostly used to set up an existing card that has not yet been synced with a remote ThoughtFarmer.
 For a new card, use the command `gulp newcard`.

+### gulp newcard

+This command must be run from the root `custom_cards` folder.
+It will initiate a series of prompts that will set